twildhage/BehavioralCloning/writeup_report.md

 ### Batch Generator
-In the lowest resolution of the car simulator engine the images have a dimension of (160, 320, 3) pixel.
+The car simulator engine saves the images with a dimension of (160, 320, 3) pixels.
 This is significantly larger than the datasets of previous projects like the MNIST dataset where the image dimension is only (28, 28, 1).
 Doing the math reveals that this time each image requires about 196 times as much disk space as for an MNIST image.
 Therefore, in order to train the model on a PC or an AWS EC2 instance, the batches have to be created online.
 This means, that instead of storing the entire training and validation datasets on disk and feeding one batch at a time to the model, the images for one batches are only loaded and augmented when required.

 The following code shows the implementation used within this project: